 USN applications can be developed to automatically monitor and limit power consumption levels.
 Various USN applications have the ability to monitor electric power consumption and air pollution to alert users when their systems exceed established thresholds.

-A good example of this category of USN applications is management system of various components of an urban infrastructure such as roads, sewerage, water, and gas lines.
+A good example of this category of USN applications is a management system of various components of an urban infrastructure such as roads, sewerage, water, and gas lines.
 When USN systems sense a defect, the systems will activate corresponding maintenance systems to correct the malfunction.
 For example, a road management system captures road conditions and provides them to drivers with additional weather information.
-In addition, USN applications can control GHG emissions by rerouting traffic to less congested routes thereby reducing GHG emissions caused by stop-and-go traffic.
+In addition, USN applications can help reduce GHG emissions caused by stop-and-go traffic through rerouting traffic to less congested routes thereby reducing GHG emissions.